PastelGF/Let-Our-Swords-Sing/charactercreation.md

 # Character Creation

 ## Ability Scores
-Characters in Let Our Swords Sing have 4 ability scores:
+Characters in Let Swords Sing have 4 ability scores:
 - Strength (STR): physical might and constitution.
 Your Inventory slots are equal to your STR (minimum 8).
 - Dexterity (DEX): agility and deftness.
 You gain a +1 to initiative at 13 and 16 DEX.
 - Lore (LOR): knowledge and understanding.
 You gain +1 language at 13 and 16 LOR.